SulmanK/Blog/docs/writing/posts/recsys_2024_eda.md

 ```

 # Functions
-This section is split in two different types of Functions used for the analysis: Functions to produce the visualizations and functions used in each of the feature selection to get the features in ready for visualization.
+This section is divided into two types of functions used for EDA:

+1. Visualization
+2. Feature preprocessing

 ## Plot Functions
-Functions to produce the following:
+We'll implement functions to generate the following visualizations:

-- single and multiple categorical bar plots
+- Single and Multiple Categorical Bar Plots
-- single and multiple categorical histogram, box, and bar plots
+- Single and Multiple Categorical Histograms, Box Plots, and Bar plots
-- Measure how feature relate to activity (scatter plot: frequency vs time)

-The following below is an example of the code written for a function.
+- Scatter plots to measure activity across a time period

+Below is an example of a plot function implemented.
+This function will generate a histogram, a box plot, and a bar plot visualization for two features: This function is useful when comparing a categorical feature (such as Age) with a numerical feature (such as Read Time).

 ```python
 def multiple_subset_feature_visualization(